Careers at Family Service

 A KEEN EYE

-You’ll be doing assessments of seniors, and this requires catching small details and reading between the lines to find and solve root problems and barriers that might keep a senior from managing in their current environment.
+You’ll be doing assessments of older adults, and this requires catching small details and reading between the lines to find and solve root problems and barriers that might keep a senior from managing in their current environment.
 From initial assessments to ongoing monitoring of the seniors’ emotional, mental, and physical well-being, your default position is watchful, ready to jump in and change course for struggling seniors whose situation requires care and attention.

 HIGH ENERGY & INDEPENDENT